RicardoMBorges/RI_Compass/RI_Compass_Positioning_and_Comparison.md

 1.  truly belong to the target class;
 2.  resemble the target class but do not belong to it;
 3.  contain common interfering fragments;
-4.  represent realistic GC--MS backgrounds;
+4.  represent realistic GC-MS backgrounds;
 5.  and come from independent datasets.

 Therefore, the rule engine should presently be described as: